Yup, that’s So and So’s track … and what story does it tell?

 Concept Illustrated: A Simple Tire Track and Direction of Travel

 The idea: Tires leave tracks.
-However, without knowing which details to examine, it can be confusing to determine the direction that tire was traveling by examining only a section of the track.
+However, without knowing which details to examine it can be confusing to determine the direction that tire was traveling.

 In the clip inserted above the goal is to give the observer a chance to watch one of the most obvious parts of a tire track being formed, and a couple of hints about where to look to figure out which way it was traveling.